 The “car” means all types of passenger vehicles.
 In today’s car market, there are so many options available according to many different models, styles, shapes, and sizes.
 But it can be difficult to understand all this.

 I know that you have questions like what are the different types of car body styles available to see?
-To help you understand and keeping it easy, we have described all vehicle options into main categories.
-This will help you to choose the right type of car so that you can make an informed decision.
+To help you understand and keep it easy, we have described all vehicle options into main categories.
+This will help you choose the right type of car to make an informed decision.

 Types of Car Body Styles

-Following are the list of different types of car body styles:
+Following is the list of different types of car body styles:

 - Sports car